Relevance Researchers’ Network

 The Relevance Researchers’ Network is a space for those working on or using Relevance Theory to come together and discuss ideas.

 Our talks take place on the last Wednesday of the month at 5:30 (UK and Ireland time) via Zoom.
 Links will be posted via the Relevance mailing list and via our Facebook group.

-24th November 2021: Pauline Madella (Middlesex): Relevance theory and L2 inferential comprehension: a multimodal approach to pragmatic development in L2 listeners.
+24th November 2021: Pauline Madella (Bedfordshire): Relevance theory and L2 inferential comprehension: a multimodal approach to pragmatic development in L2 listeners.

 Latest from the Blog

 This talk will be based on parts of the authors’ preprint: ‘Expression unleashed‘ Humans inform others in a wide variety of ways, from ordinary language use to painting, from exaggerated displays of affection to micro-movements that aid coordination.
 Using the framework of Relevance Theory, we shall present the claim that this diversity is united by … Continue reading Christophe Heintz and Thom Scott-Phillips.
 Relevance Theory & the diversity of human expression.

 26th May 2021: Erika Marcet Torrijos (Dublin City University) Title: Pragmatic Challenges and Relevance in the L2 Context.

 Abstract: Research on interlanguage pragmatics of L2 Japanese is limited in scope, as studies mostly focus on speech acts and other sociolinguistic and interactional strategies.
 As a result, researchers have yet to formally establish how learners of Japanese have difficulties with their production and interpretation of meaning from a cognitive perspective.
 Through Relevance Theory, this … Continue reading 26th May 2021: Erika Marcet Torrijos (Dublin City University) Title: Pragmatic Challenges and Relevance in the L2 Context.